This is the secret to a successful LinkedIn InMail

 Bringing it all together

-A LinkedIn InMail creates an excellent way for salespeople to connect with people they don’t’ know.
-A successful LinkedIn InMail can make or break your career.
 The key is to make sure that every LinkedIn InMail you send is done correctly and effectively.

-You can send LinkedIn InMails like an expert if you learn the secret to them.
-InMails can be one of your best tools and you’ll want to make sure the LinkedIn InMails you send are actually getting read and responded to.
+InMails can be one of your best tools.
+You’ll want to make sure that the LinkedIn InMails you send are being read.
+Make sure they are responded to.
 Good luck!